FIRST PERSON v THIRD PERSON IN ACADEMIC WRITING

-It can be argued that the subjective language is better here as it explains the task assigned to the writer, whereas the objective form does not give this information.
+It can be argued that subjective language is better here as it explains the task assigned to the writer, whereas the objective format does not give this information.

-Similarly, subjective language is more appropriate in the following example:
+Similarly, in the following example, subjective language is more appropriate:

 Subjective: We experienced much disappointment when our team’s attempt to obtain volunteers for our project failed.

 Objective: No volunteers were obtained for the project.